Older Child Adoption

 • Ask for help: research state benefit programs that can help you with your child’s needs, or reach out to local community services through churches or outreach programs that can help with childcare.

-• Take a break: ask a friend or family member to babysit for a day or two, or contact your state social services department about respite care options so that you can take some time to think about the situation clearly and decide if an older child adoption is right for you and your child.
+• Take a break: ask a friend or family member to babysit for a day or two, or contact your state social services department about respite care options so you can take some time to think about the situation clearly and decide if an older child adoption is right for you and your child.

 You Can Still Choose Adoption for Your Child